adamszustak/Street-food-api/README.md

 #### Create Location for Truck

 Creates a new Location and returns the newly-created object.
 One Truck can has only one Location!
 When POST, old Location is removed and replaced by new Location.
+For each location, an asynchronous request is made to get the exact location (latitude / longitude) to make it easier for customers to get to the truck.
+You will get the answer immediately, but sometimes it may take a few minutes to get the coordinates, be patient :).
+In the absence of this information, repeat the same action.
+This could be due to an error or connection problems.

 #### Example